FREQUENTLY ASKED QUESTIONS

 A. Since 2015, the SIPF no longer accepts checks.
 The electronic application form has visa or master card integration.
 You should be able to pay through your credit card at the end of the application process.

 Q. Do I have to play the same music in the final round as the preliminary video?
+Is there a time limit?

 Q. My son is 18 and will be enrolled in a conservatory in the Fall.
 Should he apply for the Youth category, or Collegiate?